 Crab Rangoon Mac and Cheese

 This creamy mac and cheese is inspired by the Chinese food appetizer crab rangoons.
 It is a super indulgent and rich dish that is almost a cross between the famous rangoons and a southern hot crab dip.
 I added some pickled jalapenos and pepper flakes, not traditional rangoon ingredients, just to add a little tang and heat to cut the richness of the dish.
-Topping the pasta with some fried wontons really drove home the rangoon flavor and made this version of mac and cheese a must try!
+Topping the pasta with some fried wontons really drove home the rangoon flavor!
+This version of mac and cheese is a must try for rangoon lovers!

 Mix the cheese, cream cheese, crab, scallions, and jalapeno.
 Also a few pepper flakes and soy sauce.